UglyToad/PdfPig/README.md

     IEnumerable<Word> words = page.GetWords();

+You can also (0.0.6) access the raw operations used in the page's content stream for drawing graphics and content on the page:

+    IReadOnlyList<IGraphicsStateOperation> operations = page.Operations;

+Consult the PDF specification for the meaning of individual operators.

 There is also an early access (0.0.3) API for retrieving the raw bytes of PDF image objects per page:

     IEnumerable<XObjectImage> images = page.ExperimentalAccess.GetRawImages();